techidaily/site-games-able/source/_posts/how-to-link-ps-gaming-devices-with-nintendo-switch.md

 ![Close up of the PlayStation 5 DualSense controller](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/close-up-of-the-playstation-5-dualsense-controller.jpg)

  This method works perfectly for both the original Nintendo Switch and the Switch OLED.
 However, it will not work for the Nintendo Switch Lite since it doesn't have a dock.
-This is one of the biggest deal-breakers when it comes to choosing whether to[buy the Nintendo Switch or the Nintendo Switch Lite](https://www.makeuseof.com/tag/nintendo-switch-vs-switch-lite/) .
+This is one of the biggest deal-breakers when it comes to choosing whether to [buy the Nintendo Switch or the Nintendo Switch Lite](https://www.makeuseof.com/tag/nintendo-switch-vs-switch-lite/) .

  If you really want to connect your PlayStation controller to your Switch Lite, however, there is a way around it.
 You will just need to purchase a USB-C to USB adapter first and use your wireless USB adapter through that instead.
 Following the step-by-step guide above, you should be able to play your Nintendo Switch Lite with the PlayStation controller of your choice.